Why You Need to Add Squats to Your Exercise Routine

 How to do Squats Safely, Efficiently and Correctly

-In performing squats, you should pay attention to using proper form, rather than speed, as you do each squat to make sure all lower body muscle groups are engaged properly.
+In performing squats, you should pay attention to using proper form, rather than speed, as you do each squat to make sure all lower body muscle groups are appropriately engaged.
 So make your movements slow and deliberate.
 A little bit of strain is typical in the knee area when you first start doing squats as those muscles and ligaments are weak.
 But squats will strengthen them.

 However, severe pain and discomfort are not healthy.
 Remember also to breathe deeply and slowly during your exercises to increase aerobic effort.
 Enough rambling, let’s get after it.
 Here’s how: Stand with your feet about 1 foot apart (never squat with your feet together), your knees and toes pointing in the same direction.
 You can put your hands on your hips, hold your arms out to the sides, or clasp your hands together in front of you.